anemele/ignorecase/README.md

 ---

 Pulling on Windows, the files are deleted, the dirs are merge into one named `ABC`, and in which has the files `00 01 10 11`.

+---

+Record on Linux, there are still dirs `ABC ABc AbC Abc` and their files in.

+That is a filesystem difference.